Pelagicore/pelux-manifests/README.md

 PELUX baseline manifests
 =========================
-This is the manifest repository for building the PELUX baseline for various hardware targets using Yocto
+This manifest repository is used for building the PELUX baseline for various hardware targets using the Yocto build tool.

 Maintained at https://github.com/pelagicore/pelux-manifests